Saudi-funded LIV Golf comes to America for Portland event - WHIZ News

 Last week: Xander Schauffele won the Travelers Championship.

-Notes: The tournament is held the same week the Saudi-funded LIV Golf is staging its first event in North America. … Coming two weeks after the U.S. Open and two weeks ahead of the British Open, the field does not feature anyone from the top 50 in the world ranking. … Steve Stricker makes his first PGA Tour start since the 3M Open in Minnesota last summer.
-He is coming off a runner-up finish in the U.S. Senior Open.
-Stricker is a three-time winner of the John Deere Classic, with three straight titles (2009-11). … Mark Hensby, who finished third in the U.S. Senior Open last week, won his only PGA Tour event at the John Deere Classic in 2004. … Ryder Cup captain Zach Johnson is playing in what he considers his hometown event.
+Notes: The tournament is held the same week the Saudi-funded LIV Golf is staging its first event in North America. … Coming two weeks after the U.S. Open and two weeks ahead of the British Open, the field does not feature anyone from the top 50 in the world ranking. … Steve Stricker, coming off a runner-up finish in the U.S. Senior Open, withdrew on Tuesday.
+Stricker is a three-time winner of the John Deere Classic, with three straight titles (2009-11). … Mark Hensby, who finished third in the U.S. Senior Open last week, won his only PGA Tour event at the John Deere Classic in 2004.
+He is playing this week. … Ryder Cup captain Zach Johnson is playing in what he considers his hometown event.
 He won in 2012 and lost in a playoff each of the following two years. … Sahith Theegala is playing after he was runner-up at the Travelers Championship by making double bogey on the last hole. … Kevin Na was a runner-up at the John Deere Classic.
 He is playing the Saudi-backed LIV event this week.

 Next week: Genesis Scottish Open and Barbasol Championship.